lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 The add-on by default will advertise routes to your subnets on all supported interfaces by adding `local_subnets` to the list.

+### Option: `always_use_derp`

+When enabled forces all peer communication over DERP by disabling the use of UDP.

+This option is disabled by default.

+Basically you will never want to enable this option.
+Try to enable it only, when you experience that connections to your Home Assistant device regularly freeze, and you have to reload the web page or force stop the Home Assistant app.
+The root cause can be that your ISP drops UDP packages on certain conditions.

 ### Option: `dscp`